grygy/pv217-microservices-materials/01/README.md

 ### 5. Change the code

-Try to change the code and see how Quarkus reacts.
+Try to change the code, refresh the site, and see how Quarkus reacts.
 For example, you can change the message in the `hello()` method in `GreetingResource.java` and see how it changes in the browser.
 You will see live reload in action with continuous testing.

 1. Go to `GreetingResource.java` and change the message in the `hello()` method.
 2. Go to `GreetingResourceTest.java` and change the test to match the new message.